hohkfuyuhi/hohkfuyuhi.github.io/README.md

   2. changed the hover animation for the navbar links
   3. added a new hover animation for the language buttons
   4. added a new mousemove effect that shows up on the homepage
+  5. added code to disable certain JS scripts if on a mobile device
 _____
 VER 0.6.5 | 30/06/19
 - bugfixes: